Evacuations lifted for thousands in Tahoe as wildfire stalls

 Evacuations lifted for thousands in Tahoe as wildfire stallsNew

 SOUTH LAKE TAHOE, Calif.
-(AP) — Tens of thousands of people who fled South Lake Tahoe in the teeth of a wildfire are being allowed back home as crews finally manage to stall the advance of flames.
-Evacuation orders for the resort were downgraded Sunday to warnings.
-Some 22,000 people were forced to flee last week as the Caldor Fire approached the town on the California-Nevada border.
-But fire officials say easing winds reduced the fire’s spread in recent days.
-However, authorities warn that Tahoe residents aren’t out of the woods yet.
-Authorities say people need to bring their own supplies, those with health problems should stay away because of the smoky air and bears have strewn the town with trash.
+(AP) — People who fled South Lake Tahoe under threat of a wildfire have been trickling back home, but many shops remained dark Monday and the resort town’s normally bustling streets remained quiet.
+Evacuation orders were downgraded Sunday to warnings for the resort town on the California-Nevada border.
+Some 22,000 people were forced to flee last week as the Caldor Fire approached.
+Authorities say easing winds reduced the fire’s spread in recent days but warned that Tahoe residents aren’t out of the woods yet.
+Authorities say people with health problems should stay away because of the smoky air.